aisamanra/config-ini/README.md

   where defaultConfig = Config "unset" 0 Nothing
 ~~~

-The implementation isn't tied to lenses, and many of the functions exported by `Data.Ini.Config.St` expected any generic setter, and not a lens specifically.
-If we didn't want to use lenses specifically, we can still take advantage of this library in a more verbose way:
+The `IniStParser` implementation isn't tied to lenses, and many of the functions exported by `Data.Ini.Config.St` expected any generic function of the type `a -> s -> s`, and not a lens specifically.
+If we didn't want to use lenses, we can still take advantage of this library, albeit in a more verbose way:

 ~~~.haskell
 configParser :: IniStParser Config ()